Weight Watchers Recipe of the Day: Fried Rice with Vegetables & Ham

 - Turn off the heat and stir in the scallions.

 - Serve immediately while hot.

-If you liked Fried Rice with Vegetables and Ham you might also like:
+If you like Fried Rice with Vegetables and Ham you might also like: